We arrive on time, in one vehicle, with a clean kit

 Step three · arrival

 One travel kit, signed out at the start of the day from a locked supply cabinet.
 No second car.
 No third party.
 No driver who isn't a clinician.
 The kit is a refrigerated travel case with everything for the visit and the visits scheduled after yours.
+On your end there's nothing to prepare — a chair, a sleeve that pushes past your elbow, and the address from your booking.
+She brings the rest.

 Step four · 90 seconds

-Step five · 30–45 minutes
+Step five · 30–90 minutes

 Adverse reactions to IV vitamins and minerals are rare but they evolve fast when they happen.
 The right response is a clinician five feet away.